Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 [same],

-And audio from the creators of the Krok po Kroku tutorial:
+And audio from the creators of the textbook Krok po Kroku:

-I have a lot of comments on the alphabet, so everything is in paragraphs with headings to make it easier for you to navigate.
+I have a lot of comments on the alphabet, so everything is itemized with headings to make it easier for you to navigate.

 Transcription to the Polish alphabet (claims)

 I specifically wrote that the transcription is approximate, because it is so.
-The same [ch] is not our ch, or ą ę have no analogues at all.
-But most of the letters still have a "Slavic" pronunciation, which means they are very close or almost identical to Russian (Ukrainian, Belarusian) sounds.
+The same [whose] is not ours, or ą ę have no analogues at all.
+But most of the letters still have a “Slavic” pronunciation, which means they are very close or almost identical to Russian (Ukrainian, Belarusian) sounds.

 Letter Ł added two transcriptions due to the complete absence of this sound in the Russian and Ukrainian alphabets.
-But it is in Belarusian!
-Oh - it's her!
+But it is in Belarusian! Ў - it's her!
 Belarusians, you are great!
-After all, in 2003 in honor of the letter ў (“u is short”, “u is non-syllabic” in Belarusian - “u is not warehouse”) a monument was erected in the city of Polotsk!
-But for me, as a non-speaking Belarusian, English [w] is close.
+Indeed, in 2003, in honor of the letter ў (“u short”, “u non-syllabic” in Belarusian - “u non-syllabic”) a monument was erected in the city of Polotsk!
+But to me, as someone who does not speak Belarusian, English [w] is close.
 You just need to pronounce it correctly!
-(Watson is not Watson, but Watson! 🙂)
+(Watson is not Watson, but Watson! :)

-If I really have to, it’s much more convenient to additionally use Ukrainian characters for transcriptions: for example, źle - [zhlє], imię - [imє], będzie - [bange], so it seems more visible, stronger.
+For me, if I have to, it is much more convenient to additionally use Ukrainian symbols for transcriptions: for example, źle - [zhle], imię - [imє], będzie - [benje], it seems clearer, more powerful.

-Why do we need the names of Polish letters
+Why are the names of Polish letters needed?

 And they are needed, believe me.

-You come do przychodni (to the clinic).
-And there you are met by a very ambitious young lady, who is sure that she will write your name and surname without peeping into your document.
-And it starts: Katharina?
-Catherine?
+Come do przychodni (to the clinic).
+And there you are met by a very ambitious young lady who is sure that she will write your first and last name without peeking into your document.
+And it begins: Katarina?
+Katerina?
 Spell it!
 Or, for example, you definitely need to know the name of the letter V - [fau], since we have a lot of it in the transliteration of our names and surnames.
 Lukianova, at least.
-I can count on the fingers of one hand the Poles who correctly wrote off my last name from the documents.
-For the most part, they write Lukianowa.
-And I know that I have to keep an eye on this and yell at the right time: “Przez V!” — [pshez fau!]
+I can count on the fingers of one hand the Poles who have correctly copied my name from documents.
+Most of them write Lukianowa.
+And I know that I must follow this and shout in time: “Przez V!” - [pshez fow!]

-In addition to the first and last names, you may need the names of the letters when talking about university buildings (a, be, tse, de, ef, ge), about the route number (en, ka buses), when you just have to dictate something to someone (not much).
+In addition to the first and last name, you may need the names of letters when talking about university buildings (a, be, tse, de, ef, ge), about the route number (buses en, ka), when you simply have to dictate something to someone (you never know).

-If not convinced, but definitely learn to spell your first and last name.
+If you are not convinced, then definitely learn to spell your first and last name.
 Just in case.

-Have you noticed that there are two sounds [y] in the Polish alphabet?
-They need to be somehow distinguished when we talk about this or that letter ( u or ó ).
-You can talk [u] and [about kreskovane], or you can - as the Poles often say - [u otvarte] and [u zaknente], that is, open and closed [u].
-As for me, it is more logical and easier.
+Have you noticed that there are two sounds [u] in the Polish alphabet?
+We need to somehow distinguish them when we talk about this or that letter ( u or ó ).
+You can talk [u] and [about kreskowane], or you can - as the Poles often say - [u otwarte] and [u zamknente], that is, open and closed [u].
+In my opinion, this is more logical and simpler.

 These letter names are worth noting

-Namely, the letter w is called /woo/, which means that if you want to say the address of a site, for example, www.google.com, you will need to, yes, say /woowoo/.google.com.
-But with wi-fi it doesn’t work like that - in Polish wi-fi is read / wi-fi /. 🙂
+Namely, the letter w is called /wu/, which means if you want to pronounce the address of a website, for example, www.google.com, you will need, yes, yes, to pronounce /vuvuvu/.google.com.
+But it doesn’t work like that with Wi-Fi - in Polish wi-fi is read /wi-fi/. 🙂

 Large and small letters of the Polish alphabet